You’re either completely terrified or intrigued. I am beyond obsessed with the technique and here to share my own positive experience!

 • Increase in metabolic rate

-• Increase of growth hormones
+• Increase in growth hormones

 • Has been shown to improve brain function